CP1404/Practicals/prac_08/README.md

 The important aspects of this demo are:

 - We set an `id` for the `BoxLayout` widget that we will add items to in the kv file.

-Note that this cannot be the root widget!
+  > [!WARNING]
+  > You cannot use the root as your widget to add items to

 - We create the widgets (e.g., buttons) in Python code, e.g.,